Paper Birch - Tree Plantations, Wood Pellets, Birch Syrup and Biomass

 Fast Growing Paper Birch Trees

-Plant fast growing Paper Birch tree seedlings and harvest trees for the manufacture of wood pellets for wood burning electrical power utilities. much sooner.
+Plant fast growing Paper Birch tree seedlings and harvest trees for the manufacture of wood pellets for wood burning electrical power utilities much sooner.
 Our 20-foot Paper Birch seedlings are delivered branch free to your site ready for transplanting.
 Using a standard posthole auger, you can plant approximately 400 trees per acre in just one day.
-In a month you have created an instant 20-foot tall forest where there was none before.
+In a month you can create an instant 30 acre 20-foot tall forest where there was none before.
 We suggest creating a more natural forest by planting a coniferous tree such as White Pine with your birch.
 A mixed forest will help ward off pests and offer some protection from the elements, particularly in the winter.

 Creating a forest of tall, knot free clear grained Paper Birch tree seedlings is advantageous for timber investors:

-A Paper birch tree plantation shortens time to harvest
+Tall Paper Birch tree seedlings shorten time to harvest